👉 Try the demo: https://github.com/LM-Kit/lm-kit-net-samples/tree/main/console_net/contract_key_terms_extractor

 TextExtractionElementfor contract-specific fields. - Extract both factual data (dates, amounts) and interpretive analysis (risk flags, clause summaries).

-- Parse text content with
+- Process text content with

-SetContent(string)or load documents withAttachment.
+SetContent(string)or load documents and images withAttachment.

 Why a Local Contract Analyzer with LM-Kit.NET?